drewbarontini/documents/workflow/weekly-planning.md

 _Yes, unexpected events come up, but setting this time helps in achieving my tasks, and I'm able to point to which events did prevent me from completing my tasks._

-I also block off time for any breaks I might need, lunch time,  any personal errand(s) I have to run during work hours, and personal projects and learning time.
+I also block off time for any breaks I might need, lunch time, chores, personal errand(s), personal projects, and learning time.

 ### Themes & Focus